richardzcode/Journal-AWS-Amplify-Tutorial/step-08/README.md

 ## 1. Touch Ups

-We need to change icon, app title.
-Also I've added a sidebar point to this GitHub repo.
+Change icon, app title, and some small updates.

 Not necessary to explain details in this step.
 Just check out the code should be fine.